 Maharashtra IPS officer quits, terming CAB communal and unconstitutional

-Maharashtra IPS officer quits, terming CAB communal andunconstitutional

 Mumbai, Dec 12: A Maharashtra cadre IPS officer on Wednesday said he has decided to resign from the service as protest against the "blatantly communal and unconstitutional" Citizenship (Amendment) Bill.